How to prevent frozen pipes and bursts

 Lag pipes and insulate to provide extra protection against frost

 Pipes in unheated areas, including lofts, attics, crawl spaces, basements or those fixed to the inside of external walls are most at risk from freezing.
-Pipes are often situated above insulation, leaving them exposed to freezing temperatures.
+Pipes are often situated above the insulation, leaving them exposed to freezing temperatures.
 Pipes should be lagged using insulating foam sleeving – the thinner the pipe the thicker the insulation should be.

 Outside taps and associated pipe work are always a problem in freezing weather.
 A good solution is to have the facility to isolate the water supply to the outside tap with an internal shut-off valve.
+Also, protect taps and exposed pipes with insulation.

 Allow warm air to circulate unheated areas

-It is also a good idea to leave cupboard doors under the kitchen sink and bathroom cabinets open so that warm air can circulate around pipes that are exposed to cold or fixed to outside walls.
+It is also a good idea to leave cupboard doors under the kitchen sink and bathroom cabinets open so that warm air can circulate around pipes that are exposed to the cold or fixed to outside walls.

 Service your boiler